Charlie Big Potato

 "Charlie Big Potato" is the first single taken from British rock band Skunk Anansie's third studio album, Post Orgasmic Chill (1999).
 The single came after the band switched record labels moving away from the independent label One Little Indian onto Virgin Records.
 It was released on 1 March 1999, almost two years after their previous single.
-The reached number 17 on the UK Singles Chart and number three in Iceland.
+It reached number 17 on the UK singles chart and number three in Iceland.

-CD1 came with an interactive element featuring the video and CD 2 came with three specially produced polaroid photographs of the band.
+CD 1 came with an interactive element featuring the video and CD 2 came with three specially produced polaroid photographs of the band.
 The song was a favourite at festivals and Skin often performs a slower version of the song at her solo gigs.
 It was also featured in the 2000 movie Hollow Man.

 Music video

-The bizarre video, directed by Giuseppe Capotondi, shows the band appearing in different locations, with Skin waking up in a toilet, followed by a boy beginning to realise that his nightmares have become real.
+The bizarre, emotionally intense video, directed by Giuseppe Capotondi and storyboarded by Concept Developer Andrew Trovaioli, shows the band appearing in different locations, with Skin waking up in a toilet, followed by a boy beginning to realise that his nightmares have become real.